ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 ------ | ---- | -------
-bytes32_s | orderHash | Hash of the order that has changed or is new address_s | makerAddress | Trader's Ethereum address associated with this order string  | symbol | Name of the market this order belongs to.
+bytes32_s | orderHash | Hash of the order that has changed or is new address_s | traderAddress | Trader's Ethereum address associated with this order string  | symbol | Name of the market this order belongs to.
 Currently, this is limited to 'ETHPERP', but new symbols are coming soon! string | strategy | Name of the cross-margined strategy this order belongs to.
 Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! int_s | side | Side of order, either `0` (`Bid`) or an `1` (`Ask`)